-- Refer to TABLE 1 for special clothing, PPE, supply and equipment requirements for PFAS and sampling. - Bottles for PFAS samples should be stored and shipped to and from laboratory in separate coolers from other bottleware/samples. - DO NOT mix bottleware for PFAS samples with other bottleware to make bottle sets for sample locations. - Change nitrile gloves prior to handling bottles for PFAS analysis and collection of samples for PFAS analysis. - A PFAS sampling checklist is included as Appendix C and should be filled out daily by field personnel.
+- Refer to Table 1 for special clothing, PPE, supply and equipment requirements for PFAS and sampling. - Bottles for PFAS samples should be stored and shipped to and from laboratory in separate coolers from other bottleware/samples. - DO NOT mix bottleware for PFAS samples with other bottleware to make bottle sets for sample locations. - Change nitrile gloves prior to handling bottles for PFAS analysis and collection of samples for PFAS analysis. - A PFAS sampling checklist is included as Appendix C and should be filled out daily by field personnel.

-2.6.1 Hand Bailing
+2.6.1 Low Flow Purging and Sampling

-- Well gauging and sampling logs (no weatherproof field books permitted)

-- Project plans

-- PPE in accordance with the HASP and free of PFAS containing products (see Table 1)

-- PID, or other monitoring equipment if required by HASP

-- PFAS free water level probe (see Table 1 for list of PFAS free equipment)

-- PFAS free electronic oil/water interface probe (see Table 1 for list of PFAS free equipment)
+- Well gauging and sampling logs (no weatherproof field books permitted) - Project plans - Personal protective equipment (PPE) in accordance with the HASP and free of PFAS products (see Table 1) - PID, if required by HASP - PFAS free water level probe (see Table 1 for list of PFAS free equipment) - PFAS free electronic oil/water interface probe (see Table 1 for list of PFAS free equipment) - Polypropylene rope - Graduated 5-gallon buckets - Water quality meter (Horiba U-52 or similar) Flow-through cell - Generator

-- Disposable HDPE/PVC bailers and/or stainless steel bailers

-- PFAS free polypropylene rope

-- Water quality meter (Horiba U-52 or similar)

-- Graduated 5-gallon buckets plus lids

-- Decontamination supplies

-- HDPE plastic sheeting

-- Clear tape, duct tape

-- Coolers and ice

-- Laboratory sample bottles

-- Shipping labels